 How to Gather Signatures

 Collecting signatures is easy and fun!
-All you have to do is print out a few pieces of paper, acquaint yourself with the initiative and follow updated instructions when they become available.
+All you have to do is print out a few pieces of paper, acquaint yourself with the initiative and follow these updated instructions.
 Since the suspension of face-to-face gathering resulting from COVID-19 social distancing orders, the process of gathering has changed from the methods used in this picture to a focus on gathering signatures by mail, phone or social media!

-So please review the revised instructions below that do not involve face-to-face notarization.
+So please review the updated instructions above that do not involve face-to-face notarization.

 All Montana residents, no matter their age, can collect signatures from registered Montana voters.

 Photo used by permission of Karen Stears & others pictured.

 Karen Stears getting signatures with Barbara Prescott & Laura Roccarro in the Bozeman, MT, library atrium.

 Read through the steps and documents below.
 Once you have a grasp on I-187 and how to collect signatures safely by mail, phone, or by notifying social media contacts on how to get their signature counted, please help get some autographs!
 Don’t hesitate to reach out with any questions.

 We recommend reading through this website and the full fact sheet.
 If social distancing restrictions are lifted, you may also want to skim the full petition, “Signature Gathering Instructions,” and “Memo: Where to Gather”.
 If you have any questions, don’t hesitate to contact another volunteer!

 Before you begin contacting voters by phone, social media or mail, print the “Combined Signature Gathering Material” and I-187 Fact (Green) Sheet, and copy of the full petition (someone might ask to read it).
 Documents are available at the bottom of most pages or by clicking the check marks on the right.